easy-games/airship-template/README.md

 **Once opened in Unity, open scene "DefaultScene"**

+You will need to setup the TypeScript Project before the game is playable.

 ## Setting up the TypeScript Project
 Note: you must open the project in Unity before building the Typescript.